 Grilling is one of the easiest and most fun ways to cook, or at least that’s the case with souvlaki!
 If you’ve grilled any kind of kebabs before, you already know the drill.

 Make Marinade: Combine all the ingredients for the marinade together in a mixing bowl.

 Marinate: Pour the marinade over the meat, mix well, cover and place into the fridge for around 30 minutes.

 Soak Skewers & Add Meat: Meanwhile, soak the wooden skewers in water for at least 10 minutes.
 Once the resting time is up, carefully thread the meat onto the skewers.

 Grill: Over high heat, grill the chicken on each side for 3-4 minutes, or until it’s done.
 If you’re using chicken thighs, they’ll need a little more cook time.

 Enjoy!
 Remove your skewers form the grill once they have reaches 165°F. Serve with your favorites sides and sauces.
 Keep reading for menu ideas!

 Make it a Meal

-- Serve up some Grilled Asparagus with Lemon & Manchego Cheese to go along with your grilled chicken!
+- Toss Veggies on the Grill.
+Serve up some Grilled Asparagus with Lemon & Manchego Cheese to go along with your grilled chicken.

 Tips for Success